LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 f_{\rm glider}(p,\gamma)\,\sigma_{\rm eff}(p,\gamma).
 ```

 In weak-deviation regimes where $`\mathcal C\to 1`$, GR observables are recovered and the wake imprint reduces to small alignments; in strong-deviation corridors, directional memory enhances low-$`\ell`$ features and can seed V-modes, setting the stage for concrete tests.
-From description to measurement, we now bind these mechanisms to instruments and catalogs in **§6 Predictions and Testable Signatures**.
+From description to measurement, we now bind these mechanisms to instruments and catalogs.

 ---